Frequently Asked Questions

 What types of services does Easterseals Hawaii provide?

-Easterseals Hawaii offers hundreds of home and community-based services and supports—categorized into five distinct support areas: Live, Learn, Work, Play and Act.
+Easterseals Hawaii offers home and community-based services and supports—categorized into five distinct support areas: Live, Learn, Work, Play and Act.

 Are Easterseals Hawaii services limited to specific types of disabilities?

-Easterseals Hawaii services are not limited to specific types of disabilities.
-We serve a wide range of disabilities, both visible and invisible.
-We remove physical, cultural, and attitudinal obstacles so people with disabilities have every opportunity to live meaningful and productive lives—on their own terms.
-We exist to provide the best services and opportunities for people with disabilities in our community such as the following:
+At Easterseals Hawaii, we serve a wide range of disabilities, both visible and not visible.
+Our goal is to remove obstacles so people with disabilities have every opportunity to live meaningful and productive lives—on their own terms.
+We are here to provide the best services and opportunities for people with disabilities in our community such as:

 - Adult Day Health (ADH)